6.1 - Reporting the Bilan Carbone®

 3. The choice of the operational boundary and its justification;

-5. An analysis of physical and transition risks related to climate change with respect to the organisation's GHG profile, and of the effects these risks may have on the entire value chain;
+5. An analysis of physical and transition risks related to climate change with respect to the organisation's GHG profile, and the effects these risks may have on the entire value chain;

 1. A summary the different Stakeholder engagement phases that were implemented: their targets, the messages conveyed, their format, the associated step of the approach;